Ticket #2149 (new bug)

 And by the way #2109 is unrelated issue, but I was caught by it too.
 This is the reason why I remove ~/.config/deluge before testing.
 So just want to say, that "it annoys me too".

-follow-up: ↓ 11 Changed 9 months ago by arvid
+comment:10 follow-up: Changed 12 years ago by arvid

 The proxy settings did change in libtorrent 0.16.
 There is now only a single proxy setting and the previous ones just forward to that one setting.